 - Green Heart, very tough moisture resistant timber from Surinam.
 It has a yellowish colour.

-Please return to the website for regular updates on new available species of timber or contact us for any specific requirements.
-Wallbarn has access to a large number of growers and forest managers and are confident we will be able to source any requirements.
+Please check the website for regular updates on new species of timber available or contact us for any specific requirements.
+Wallbarn has access to a large number of growers and forest managers and are confident we can meet your requirements.